 GSL will comply with any rules that the Federal Minister with responsibility for the environment or the Australian Taxation Office may make to ensure that gifts made to the fund are only used for its principal purpose.

-GSL must provide to the appropriate authority annual statistical information about gifts made to the Public Fund during each income year, within four months of the end of that year.
+GSL must provide to the appropriate authority annual financial information about donations made to the Gift Fund during each income year, within four months of the end of that year.
 Without limitation, the information must contain:

-information on the expenditure of Public Fund monies and the management of Public Fund assets;
+information on the expenditure of Gift Fund monies and the management of Gift Fund assets;

 audited financial statements for the financial year; and

-answers to any questions about the Public Fund.
+answers to any questions about the Gift Fund.

-Public Fund
+Gift Fund

-The Company will establish and maintain a Public Fund
+The Company will establish and maintain a Gift Fund

 to which gifts of money or property for its objective and principal purpose are to be made; and